IkarosKappler/plotboilerplate/README.md

  * Extend the SVGBuilder with these new two classes then.
  * Extend the demo 25 (multiple circle intersection): add SVG export.
  * Research about categories for JSDoc (algorithms, datastructures, helpers).
 Think about a different generator or template.
+ * Get rid of the JSDoc generator.
+Using Typedoc now, yeah.

 ### Todos for future Version 2